Overview · ← Project plan

 Property updates & changesText / emailProactive heads-up on anything happening (paving next week, new package room, landscaping refresh).
 A small thing that makes residents feel like they matter and the place is theirs.
 Via GHL broadcast from ownership.

-Cut: the automated post-service-issue satisfaction survey.
+Cut, and it stays cut: the automated post-service-issue satisfaction survey.
 It reads impersonal and gets unsubscribed.
 We just leave the service-call card, and they have the ownership number if they want to reach us.
+The 2026-08-10 decision below does not reverse this.

 Gift-card touches (spec for now): welcome, birthday, before-renewal.
 All three carry a $25 gift card.
+Both legs are consent-gated separately: postal_mail for the card, sms for the text, they're distinct channels in Entrata's consent record and an opt-out on one doesn't imply the other.
 Each one gets a follow-up text the night the gift card lands, "just want to make sure you got your package", which confirms receipt and opens the review-ask door (section 6).
 The other touches carry no gift card (sympathy = card; marriage / property updates = text).
 Tenure-milestone experience gifts + new-baby boxes are a later add.

 $250 / $250 resident referral.
 Refer a friend who signs a lease (within 12 months of the code) and you both get $250 in rent credit, tracked by code from first touch so it pays even months later.
 The agent surfaces it at the natural highs (the move-in kit, after a recognition touch, in the relationship cadence) and it rides on the referral flyer.
 The off-platform, resident-to-resident demand lever.